 2010-11: Frk was the second-leading scorer for Halifax in his first season in North America and played for the Czech Republic in the 2011 U20 and U18 World Junior Championship tournaments.
 Frk scored 22 goals with 28 assists and was minus-14 with 75 penalty minutes in 62 games with the Mooseheads.
 Halifax reached the QMJHL playoffs despite winning just 20 games.
 In the four-game first round series against Montreal, Frk had 2 assists and was minus-seven with 8 penalty minutes.
 At the U20 WJC, Frk led all players in the tournament with 31 penalty minutes and was the seventh-place Czech team’s second-leading scorer with 3 goals and 3 assists; finishing minus-two in six games.
 Frk and Dmitrij Jaskin were the leading scorers for the Czechs at the U18 WJC with five points each.
 Frk scored 1 goal with 4 assists and was minus-two with 2 penalty minutes as the Czechs finished eighth.

-2011-12: Frk suffered a concussion in the pre-season that kept him out until December but he had a strong second half as the Mooseheads were one of the QMJHL's big turnaround stories.
+2011-12: Frk suffered a concussion in the pre-season that kept him out until December but he had a strong second half as the Mooseheads were one of the QMJHL’s big turnaround stories.
 He scored 16 goals with 13 assists and was minus-nine with 41 penalty minutes in 34 games.
-Halifax finished second to powerhouse Saint John's in the Maritimes Division and advanced to the playoff semifinals.
+Halifax finished second to powerhouse Saint John’s in the Maritimes Division and advanced to the playoff semifinals.
 In 17 playoff games Frk scored 5 goals with 6 assists and was an even plus/minus with 26 penalty minutes.
-Frk was invited to the NHL Draft Combine and ranked 20th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.
+Frk was invited to the NHL Draft Combine and ranked 20th amongst North American skaters in the Central Scouting final rankings and was selected by Detroit in the second round (49th overall) in the 2012 NHL Draft.

-2012-13: Frk skated for the Memorial Cup champion Halifax Mooseheads and played for the Czech Republic in the 2013 World Junior Championship.
+2012-13: Frk signed a three-year entry-level contract with Detroit in July 2012.
+He attended camp with the Red Wings before being returned to the QMJHL.
+He skated for the Memorial Cup champion Halifax Mooseheads and played for the Czech Republic in the 2013 World Junior Championship.
 Frk was the second-leading scorer for Halifax in his third season, scoring 35 goals with 49 assists in 56 regular season games, and was +31 with 84 penalty minutes.
-The Mooseheads had the QMJHL's best record and defeated Baie-Comeau in the league finals.
+The Mooseheads had the QMJHL’s best record and defeated Baie-Comeau in the league finals.
 Frk scored 13 goals with 20 assist in 17 playoff games and was +13 with 32 penalty minutes.
 Frk was fourth among all scorers at the Memorial Cup, finishing with 5 goals and 4 assists in four games.
 The Mooseheads defeated WHL champion Portland in the championship game.